FH-Potsdam/johnny-five-is-alive/README.md

 ### warning there might be 🐛 and 🐉

+### Issues

+The latest Nodejs version (4.1.0) seem to have problems with the serialport module.
+We need to fallback to a working version (0.12.7 stable).
+Use [nvm](https://github.com/creationix/nvm) to install different versions.

+## License

 Copyright (c)  2015 Fabian "fabiantheblind" Morón Zirfas & FH-Potsdam (University of Applied Sciences Potsdam (Germany)) Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software  without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to  permit persons to whom the Software is furnished to do so, subject to the following conditions: